Davezarh/Davezarh/README.md

 ### Hi there, I'm Dawid Harendarz  👋
-##### Nice to see you! :sunglasses: I'm a first year student pursuing Bachelors in Computer Science.
+#### Nice to see you! :sunglasses: I'm a first year student pursuing Engineer in Computer Science.
 I'm a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and new things in life.
 I'm currently trying to be Front end developer.
 Currently i'm working on some projects.
 <hr>

 ##### :rocket: Goals for 2021